christoofar/canaria/Ortho_README.md

 when you press the keys you use for `N`, `E`, `I`, `O`, `U`, and `;` on your base layer.
 This is also a good time to find placements for `¿` and `¡` within the same layer.

-In my case, I solved this problem my making keystroke macros to send the keystokes that `U.S. International` expects to see when pressing the desired letter.
+In my case, I solved this problem by making keystroke macros to send the keystokes that `U.S. International` expects to see when pressing the desired letter.
 In QMK this is easy to accomplish with [`SENDSTRING()`](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_send_string.md) but in ZMK you will probably need to send the step-by-step keypresses in a [macro sequence](https://zmk.dev/docs/behaviors/macroso).